Troubleshooting Guide¶

 | Gateway query | Can the API reach your gateway record? |

-| MQTT round-trip | Can the API send/receive from your aGate? |
+| aGate round-trip (sendMqtt) | Can the API relay REST payloads to your aGate? |

 | FEM (if present) | Can you reach your local FEM instance? |